ingranys/countdown-numbers-solver/README.md

                         [--tolerance [1..10]] [-o [all|unique]] [-v [0|1|2]]

 ```
-The script is run via the commant-line.
+The script is run via the command-line.
 Many options are available but the solver can be executed without providing any (will use default values instead).

+For more information about options, **see details below**.

 <details>
   <summary>:heavy_plus_sign: Details</summary>